hchyun/EcologyDataScienceProject/README.md

 # EcologyDataScienceProject

-To Download the data run download.py in src.
+To Download the data run make in src.

 Unzip the data folder.